ory/sdk/clients/client/ruby/docs/FrontendApi.md

 api_instance = OryClient::FrontendApi.new
 opts = {
-  x_session_token: 'x_session_token_example' # String | The Session Token of the Identity performing the settings flow.
+  x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
+  organization: 'organization_example' # String | An optional organization ID that scopes the settings flow to providers of that organization.
+This parameter is only effective in the Ory Network.
 }

 begin